In some cases, we earn commissions from affiliate links in our posts.

 Will There Be More Thursday Murder Club Books?

-Given that the third novel is currently a pre-order (for release in September 2022), we know there will definitely be more than two – but how many more is the question.
-Given the success of the first two books and the fact that Richard Osman is in his early 50s, it seems likely we'll see quite a few more books in the series and maybe even some other series in the future.
-We'll update this list when we know more.
+Given that the fourth novel is currently a pre-order (for release in September 2023), we know there will definitely be more than three – but how many more is the question.
+Given the success of the first three books and the fact that Richard Osman is in his early 50s, it seems likely he'll be around to deliver on his promises of many, many more.

 Save it to Pinterest!